Haniff-Toha/kaix-ai-tech-talent-dev/README.md

 Refer to the `README.md` within each branch for specific setup instructions.

 ---
-Created with ❤️ by the Kaix  for RubyThalib Final Project.
+Created with ❤️ by the Kaix  for RubyThalib Final Project and #JuaraVibeCoding.